liferay/liferay-docs/develop/tutorials/articles/150-web-services/06-json-web-services-invoker.markdown

 # JSON Web Services Invoker

-To use JSON web services, you send a request that defines a service method and parameters, and you receive the result as a JSON object.
+With JSON web services, you send a request to a service method with parameters, and you receive the result as a JSON object.
 As straightforward as this seems, it can be improved.
-In this tutorial, you'll learn how to use JSON web services more efficiently and pragmatically.
+In this tutorial, you'll learn how.

-Consider the following example.
-You're working with two related objects: a `User` and its corresponding `Contact`.
-With simple JSON web service calls, you first call the user service to get the user object, and then you use that object's contact ID to call the contact service.
-You end up sending two HTTP requests to get two JSON objects that aren't even bound together.
+Say you're working with two related objects: a `User` and its corresponding `Contact`.
+Normally you first call the user service to get the user object, and then you use that object's contact ID to call the contact service.
+This sends two HTTP requests to get two separate JSON objects.
 There's no contact information in the user object (i.e. no `user.contact`).
 This approach is suboptimal with respect to performance (sending two HTTP calls) and usability (manually managing the relationship between two objects).
 It'd be nicer if you had a tool to address these inefficiencies.
 Fortunately, the JSON Web Service Invoker does just that!

 Liferay's JSON Web Service Invoker helps optimize your JSON Web Services use.
-In the following sections, you'll learn how.

 ## Simple Invoker Calls